Vyral/ray-shay/_posts/2019-11-19-the-3-elements-that-determine-when-your-home-sells.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Ray+Shay/The+3+Elements+That+Determine+When+Your+Home+Sells.mp4
 pullquote: >-
-  Especially in today’s market conditions, you want to boost the amount of people viewing the house.
+  Especially in today’s market conditions, you want to boost the number of people viewing the house.
 enclosure_type: video/mp4
 enclosure_time: